DemocracyClub/ec2-tag-conditional/README.md

 This code was written with the following use case in mind:

-You have `n` servers in a auto scaling group, launched from a custom AMI (goldern image).
+You have `n` servers in a auto scaling group, launched from a custom AMI (golden image).
 The nature of the application running on the servers is that, for some functions to work (backup, reporting), a given set of tasks should only be run by one server.